ChetanXpro/jump/README.md

 cargo install jumb
 ```

-- NOTE: after intalling jumb with cargo , wrapping it with shell is must, to make the tool work properly.
+**NOTE**: After installing Jumb with Cargo, it's essential to wrap it with a shell script to make the tool work properly.

 ### Setting Up the Shell Wrapper

 Integrate Jumb with your shell by adding a shell wrapper to your .zshrc or .bashrc file.
 This wrapper ensures that using Jumb feels like a natural extension of your shell commands.